rdls21/life_stream/README.md

-# Fullstack dApp (Azle + Express + NextJS + ICP)
+# Life Stream - Fullstack dApp (Azle + Express + NextJS + ICP)

-This template is designed to easily build applications deployed on ICP using Azle + Express for RESTful APIs and Next.js for frontend development.
+LifeStream redefines the landscape of video creation and distribution by harnessing the decentralized capabilities of blockchain technology.
+In a departure from conventional video platforms, LifeStream operates on a decentralized network, ensuring data integrity, resistance to censorship, and safeguarding user privacy.

 ## Run Locally